Gavin Robinson: Leader of the Democratic Unionist Party

 The day after his appointment to the Privy Council, Robinson was appointed interim leader of the DUP, following Sir Jeffrey Donaldson's resignation after being charged by the PSNI with rape and historic sex offences.

 He was ratified as DUP leader on 29 May 2024, after a meeting with the party's executive.

 At the party's campaign launch for the July 2024 general election, Robinson said that Irish Sea border had not been removed, contradicting the assurances Donaldson gave earlier in the year over the return of the Northern Ireland Executive.
 In Belfast East, Robinson and Long faced each other for the fourth consecutive election, in what was expected to be close race due to boundary changes and historical tactical voting in the constituency.
 The presence of the rival Traditional Unionist Voice (TUV), who split the unionist vote the last time they stood in 2010, were expected to pose another challenge for Robinson.
 Ultimately, he was returned with an increased majority of 2,676 votes (6%), and a reduced share of 46.6%.

 Personal life

-Robinson is married to Lindsay, and they have a son.
+Robinson married Lindsay Witherow in 2011, and they have a son.
+They live in Dundonald, County Down.
 He is unrelated to former DUP leader and Belfast East MP Peter Robinson.

 He is a member of the Church of Ireland.